filecoin-project/venus/tools/fast/bin/localnet/README.md

 ### Building

-The localnet tool expects that you can already build `go-filecoin`.
+The localnet tool expects that you can already build `venus`.
 Please refer to the README in the root of this project for details.

-localnet is only compatible with `go-filecoin` binaries built from the same git ref.
+localnet is only compatible with `venus` binaries built from the same git ref.

 ```
 go build -o localnet main.go